ARMmbed/mbed-os-5-docs/docs/tools/offline/cli-device-management.md

 ### Advanced use

 Mbed CLI allows for significantly more flexibility than the model above shows in exactly the same way as [the manifest tool](https://cloud.mbed.com/docs/current/updating-firmware/manifest-tool.html).
 You can override each of the defaults that `mbed dm init` sets by using the command-line or an input file.
 Mbed CLI supports a variety of commands.
 You can print a full list of commands by using `manifest-tool --help`.

+To test this feature, you can run the [Pelion Device Management Client Example](https://github.com/ARMmbed/mbed-cloud-client-example) on one of our reference platforms.